real-4w/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz - trying to shorten the code :)
+FizzBuzz - trying to shorten the code and time performance.